1970s #1980s #1990s

 Tales From The Crypt Intro (HD), CRYPTKEEPERKID

-This Horror TV Series is fondly remembered by my darlin’ husband as spawning the spin-off film the excellent Demon Knight (1995) film onto the world.
-This film with Billy Zane camping it up to the hilt is one on the to watch pile.
+This Horror TV Series is fondly remembered by my Darlin Husband as spawning the spin-off film the excellent Demon Knight (1995) film onto the world.
+This film has Billy Zane camping it up to the hilt is still one on the to watch pile.
 The TV series is based on the comic series of the 1950s and is an essential series to spot the early debut or later appearance from your favourite star.

 Guest stars included Daniel Craig (Spectre (2015)), Brad Dourif (One Flew over the Cuckoo’s Nest (1975)) and Christopher Reeve (Superman (1978)).
-Dallas stars included Priscilla Presley (she played Jenna Wade, and later seen in the Naked Gun films) and the now more famous Brad Pitt (Randy, Jenna’s daughter Charlie’s boyfriend in his screen debut).
-Other familiar faces included Ewan McGregor and Brad Pitt.
+Dallas stars included Priscilla Presley and the now more famous Brad Pitt (who played Randy, Jenna’s daughter Charlie’s boyfriend in his screen debut).
+Other familiar faces included Ewan McGregor and Meat Loaf.

 Glitter (1984-85) – Intro & Close